3 Musketiers: Germany

+Hungary

+A Hungarian production was mounted in 2006.

+Norway

+The first Norwegian production opened in Kolbotn on 12 March 2012, produced by Scenario at Kolben kulturhus.
+The show was performed in Norwegian, and the cast included Joakim H. Ousdal as d'Artagnan.

 Synopsis

 Beginning in Gascony in 1626, d'Artagnan practices duelling on his parents' farm before his sick father arrives and reminds him that duelling has been forbidden by the King.
 D'Artagnan's father reminisces about his days as one of the King's musketeers - a position to which d'Artagnan aspires.
 D'Artagnan reflects on his aged Father's condition (Father) before deciding to leave for Paris to try to become a Musketeer (Today Is The Day).

 At an inn outside Paris, the Catholic and Protestant villagers reflect on their shared hate of one another (Catholic and Huguenot) while the captain of the Cardinal Guard, Rochefort, waits with his men for the arrival of Milady de Winter, who has returned from England where she has been spying on the English Court.
 Milady arrives, excited to be back in France and dreams of being reunited with her one true love (Milady Is Back).

 Rochefort instructs Milady that she must remain in the inn and not continue to Paris since she was exiled from France some 25 years previously and cannot travel without documentation from the Cardinal.
 D'Artagnan arrives at the inn and gets into a duel with Rochefort and wins, before carrying on his journey to Paris.
 Three of the King's Musketeers (Athos, Porthos and Aramis) reflect on their shared love and hate for Paris, just as d'Artagnan arrives in the city.
 The Queen's handmaiden, Constance, watches the sun rise over the city as the whores and traders of the city go about their routine (Paris).

 Constance and d'Artagnan meet on the streets of the city, before d'Artagnan manages to get into arguments with Athos, Porthos and Aramis, who challenge him to a duel the following morning.
 At the cathedral, Cardinal Richelieu prays, displaying his absolute faith (O Lord).
-Queen Anna arrives and is advised by Richelieu to use her influence on the King to instigate a holy war against the Protestant church.
+Queen Anne of Austria arrives and is advised by Richelieu to use her influence on Louis XIII to instigate a holy war against the Protestant church.
 The King arrives and the merits of war are discussed, with suggestion that the King uses Anna as a political pawn to gain favour from her family in the Spanish court (War or no war).

 The following morning, d'Artagnan arrives for his duel, as do the three musketeers, only to be interrupted by Rochefort and his men.
 The musketeers and d'Artagnan win a fight against Rochefort and the Cardinal Guard and they agree to take d'Artagnan to meet with the King (One for all and all for one).